saurabhg008/katacoda-scenarios/TestLinux/step10.md

-Test is being checked..
-Click Continue !!
+Click Continue to begin checking.